dgrove-oss/dgrove-oss.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
+classes: wide
 ---

-I have made research contributions in a number of technical topics in programming language design and implementation. including the analysis and optimization of object-oriented languages, virtual machine design and implementation, scalable runtime systems, Just-In-Time compilation, online feedback-directed optimization, and garbage collection.
+I have made research contributions in a number of technical topics in programming language design and implementation, including the analysis and optimization of object-oriented languages, virtual machine design and implementation, scalable runtime systems, Just-In-Time compilation, online feedback-directed optimization, and memory management.

 Since joining IBM in 1998, I have worked on a number of projects, including: